cloudquery/cloudquery/plugins/destination/elasticsearch/README.md

 # CloudQuery Elasticsearch Destination Plugin

-This destination plugin lets you sync data from any CloudQuery source to a Elasticsearch database.
+This destination plugin lets you sync data from any CloudQuery source to an Elasticsearch cluster.

 ## Links